AhmadShamouka/unreal/README.md

 User:

--As a user, I want to easily register for an account, providing necessary details such as username, email, and password.
+-As a user, I want to easily register for an account, providing necessary details such as username, email, password, age, country and gender.

--As a user, I want a secure sign-in process to access my account.

--As a user, I want to create new occasions, providing details such as the type of occasion, date, and location.
+-As a user, I want to create new occasions, providing details such as the type of occasion, style, season and budget ramge.

--As a user, I want to add descriptions or notes to my occasions, helping me remember specific details or requirements.

--As a user, I want to browse and select costumes associated with each occasion.

--As a user, I want the ability to view costume details, including images, sizes, and prices.

--As a user, I want to use augmented reality (AR) to virtually try on selected costumes.

--As a user, I want the option to share my virtual try-on images with friends for feedback.

--As a user, I want to choose a location to purchase the selected costumes.

--As a user, I want information about nearby stores or online options where I can buy the chosen costumes.
+-As a user, I want to select one of the suggested clothes and virtually try-on the cloth using Augmented Reality(AR), I can buy one of the clothes.

 Admin: